 Despite what you may have seen at local parks, your mulch should never look like a volcano piled up around the tree trunk.
-Keep the mulch in one flat, level surface and be sure you can still see the root flare that we mentioned earlier.
+Keep the mulch spread out in one flat, level surface.
+And be sure you can still see the root flare that we mentioned earlier!

 The further out from the tree that the mulch extends, the better, as it will help to protect roots as they grow.
 Try to place it at least as far out as the tree’s leaves, or canopy.
-As the tree grows, consider that sometime’s a tree’s roots can extend out two to three times farther than the canopy.
+As the tree grows, its roots will continue to grow outward.
+Sometimes, a tree’s roots can extend out two to three times farther than the canopy!

 4. What’s at stake with staking

 Most often, a newly-planted tree won’t need to be staked.
 But, if for some reason it does, be sure to remove the stakes after a year (two at the most).